LBNL-ETA/CyDER/dev/doc/userGuide/source/installation.rst

 5. numpy

 6. cython

-7. Dymola
+7. Modelica Parser

+8. C-Compiler (for cython and Modelica)

+9. Buildings Library 4.0.0 and higher

 CYMDISTPy has been tested with:

-- Windows 10 64 bit Professional.
+- Buildings Library version 4.0.0
-- Dymola 2017.
+- Dymola 2017 (Modelica Parser)
+- Microsoft Visual Studio 10 Professional (Includes C-Compiler for cython and Modelica)

 .. _installation directory: